Classic 4-Day Inca Trail to Machu Picchu 2027

 🎒 Essential Mountain Gear

-• Trekking Poles: Must have rubber tips to comply with trail regulations.
+• Trekking poles: Rubber tips are required to comply with Inca Trail regulations.

-• Headlamp: With spare batteries or rechargeable charging cable.
+• Headlamp: Bring spare batteries or a rechargeable battery with its charging cable.

-• Water System: Reusable water bottles or hydration bladder.
+• Water system: Reusable water bottles or a hydration bladder.

 📌 Documentation & Personal Protection

-• Cash: Small-denomination Peruvian soles for tips, drinks, and personal purchases.
+• Cash: Small denominations of Peruvian soles for tips, drinks, snacks, and personal purchases.

 Travel Guide